osgi/osgi-test/org.osgi.test.junit5/README.md

 In OSGi testing there are many scenarios that require installing pre-built bundles.
 The [Bnd](https://bnd.bndtools.org/) tool has support for easily building and embedding bundles within bundles.
 As a matter of convenience the `InstallBundle` utility was designed to simplify the task of finding and installing such embedded bundles.

-The `InstallBundle` utility provides three convenience methods
+The `InstallBundle` utility provides three convenience methods:

 - `Bundle installBundle(String pathToEmbeddedJar)`
 - `Bundle installBundle(String pathToEmbeddedJar, boolean startBundle)`
 - `BundleContext getBundleContext()`

-to simplify these use cases.
+...to simplify these use cases.
 The `installBundle` methods use the `findEntries` method from the Bundle API to locate embedded bundles.

-An instance of this utility can be injected much like the `BundleContext` using the `@InjectInstallBundle`.
+An instance of this utility can be injected into a field, test or lifecycle method (much like the `BundleContext`) using the `@InjectInstallBundle`.

 ```java
 @InjectInstallBundle